Fez, Morocco: Etymology

 The name of the city in Arabic is فاس Fās (or ڢاس in traditional Maghrebi script), from which the English names Fez, Fès, and Fas are derived.
 According to some traditions, the city's name comes from the Arabic word فأس Faʾs, meaning pickaxe.
 Various legends have been reported to explain this etymology.
 One tells the story of a gold pickaxe found on site during the city's construction, while another claims that Idris I used a silver and gold pickaxe to dig alongside his workers.
 Another account reported by Ibn Abi Zar claims that an ancient city named "Sef" had previously existed on the site and that Idris I reversed the letters of this name to create the name "Fes".
-It was also suggested that the name is a Znati form of "afas" meaning "ruins", as Fez may have been built on the ruins of an older city.
+It was also suggested that the name is a Zenati form of "afas" meaning "ruins", as Fez may have been built on the ruins of an older city.
 A further hypothesis suggests that it comes from "Fazaz", which is the name of a nearby region, or from "فحص (faẖs)" meaning "plain wide land".

 During the rule of the Idrisid dynasty (788 to 974), Fez consisted of two cities: Fās, founded by Idris I, and al-ʿĀliyá, founded by his son, Idris II.
 During this period the capital city was known as al-ʿĀliyá, with the name Fās being reserved for the separate site on the other side of the river.
 No Idrisid coins have been found with the name Fez, only al-ʿĀliyá and al-ʿĀliyá Madinat Idris.
 It is not known whether the name al-ʿĀliyá ever referred to both urban areas.
 The two cities were united in 1070 and the name Fās was used for the combined site.